-This guide is organized into functional chapters and provides concepts and descriptions of the implementation flow, as well as Command Line Interface (CLI) syntax and command usage.
+This guide is organized into functional chapters and provides concepts and descriptions of the implementation flow, as well as command line interface (CLI) syntax and command usage.

-Note: This manual generically covers Release 23.x content and may contain some content that will be released in later maintenance loads.
-Please see the 7705 SAR 23.x.Rx Software Release Notes, part number 3HE19533000xTQZZA, for information about features supported in each load of the Release 23.x software.
+Note: This manual generically covers Release 25.x content and may contain some content that will be released in later maintenance loads.
+See the 7705 SAR 25.x.Rx Software Release Notes, part number 3HE21362000xTQZZA, for information about features supported in each load of the Release 25.x software.